Marina Pombar

-Marina Pombar (born 1947, Detroit, Michigan) is a former beauty queen noted for presenting the Beatles onstage.
+Marina Pombar (born 1947 in Detroit, Michigan) is a former beauty queen noted for presenting the Beatles onstage.
 She is currently a sculptor who has exhibited in Mexico, the U.S. and Europe.
 She is also known for working to establish physiognomy as a field in Mexico.

 Early life

-Pombar was born in Detroit, Michigan, the daughter of Cuban parents who immigrated to the United States, Thomas A Pombar and Olga Cabrera Guimera.
+Pombar was born in Detroit, Michigan, the daughter of Cuban parents who immigrated to the United States, Thomas A. Pombar and Olga Cabrera Guimera.
 She has Spanish grandparents on her father's side.
 She considers herself to be Cuban, Spanish and American by heritage, with her Cuban heritage evident still by making Cuban coffee the way her father taught her.

-She graduated Pershing High School in Detroit and worked as a receptionist for the North Detroit General Hospital along with part-time modeling and hostess jobs during her beauty pageant years.
+She graduated from Pershing High School in Detroit and worked as a receptionist for the North Detroit General Hospital along with part-time modeling and hostess jobs during her beauty pageant years.
 In an interview in 1966, she stated that she wanted to study psychology, but would settle for marriage.
 In 1971, Pombar moved to Mexico and has lived in the country ever since.
 This long residency, as well as her Mexican citizenship, gives her Mexican identity as well.